Published: 08/25/2020 | Updated: 01/19/2024

-This is one of the easiest side dishes you’ll find and is perfect for fall dinners!
+This is one of the easiest holiday dinner side dishes recipes for scalloped corn with crackers you’ll find and is perfect for fall dinners!

-I’ve mentioned before that I’m a big fan of any recipe that contains corn and that’s pretty much the star of the show with this recipe.
-I’ve seen this referred to as corn pudding, corn casserole and scalloped corn.
+I’ve mentioned before that I’m a big fan of any recipe that contains corn and that’s pretty much the star of the show with this recipe and also it is my family favorite.
+I’ve seen this referred to as corn pudding, corn casserole, and scalloped corn.